timdorr/tesla-api/docs/vehicle/state/README.md

 Returns the vehicle's configuration information including model, color, badging and wheels.

-{% page-ref page="mobileenabled.md" %}
+{% page-ref page="vehicledatacombo.md" %}

-Lets you know if the Mobile Access setting is enabled in the car.
+Returns a combination of the above endpoints and a `vehicle_data` field which contains what appears to be base64 encoded data.

+## Other data/state endpoints

 {% page-ref page="nearbychargingsites.md" %}